jh1993/UnderusedOptions/README.txt

 White Flame:
 - Is now level 5, and reduces the target's fire resistance by 100% until the beginning of your next turn.

+Frozen Fragility:
+- Now instead inflicts a Fragility debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
+If freeze duration is refreshed or extended, fragility duration will be adjusted to match if shorter.

 Glittering Dance:
 - Now has the nature tag.